aaaaus/survey-shark-backend/HOWTO.md

 ### SendGrid

-- send grid will be the third party application used for handling the distribution of emails
+- SendGrid will be the third party application used for handling the distribution of emails
 - install SendGrid library using `npm install --save sendgrid`
 - sign up for SendGrid, add key to dev/prod, and to Heroku cvars
 - create a new file, 'Mailer.js' in services
-- this will define a new class, Mailer, that extends and adds onto the helper.Mail class from sendgrid.
+- this will define a new class, Mailer, that extends and adds onto the helper.Mail class from SendGrid (it is rather configuration dense as needed per SendGrid documentation)
+- a surveyTemplate route is set up, and an instance of Mailer is created passing in a new Survey instance and a surveyTemplate.
+The mailer is what is sent to SendGrid.
+- in surveyRoutes, set up a new route for thanking users after they click for feedback.
+This will utilize a redirectDomain key (based on dev or prod) set up in the surveyTemplate file.